zulfidly/frontend/module_2/capstone/README.md

-# 💎 Capstone 2
+# Capstone 2

 Congrats on making it to the end of module 2.
-Welcome to your second Capstone Project.
+Welcome to your second Capstone.

 We will be creating a **portfolio site.**